Toto-RR/Toto-RR/README.md

 ###

+<p align="left">I am Toni Romanos, from Barcelona, Spain.
+I'm currently a student of the Video Game Design and Development Degree at the Centre de la Imatge i Tecnologia Multimedia (CITM).
-<p align="left">I'm Toni Romanos from Spain<br><br>- 🔭 I am studying video game development.<br>- 📚 I am currently learning everything about the world of video games.<br>- ⚡ In my free time I like to play video games and do sports.</p>
+I'm interested in the world of programming in general, videogames, web development, app development, etc.<br><br>- 🔭 I am studying video game development.<br>- 📚 I am currently learning everything about the world of video games.<br>- ⚡ In my free time I like to play video games and do sports.</p>

 ###